deepanshs/mrsimulator/docs/introduction/getting_started.rst

 We now have two variables, ``H_site`` and ``C_site``, which are :ref:`site_api` objects. ``H_site``
 represents a proton site with no chemical shift. ``C_site`` represents a carbon-13 site with a chemical shift of 100 ppm as well as a shielding component represented by :ref:`sy_api` object.
 We parametrize tensors using the Haeberlen convention.
+A Site object has default values for unspecified attributes.
+All spin interactions parameters, e.g., isotropic chemical shift and other coupling parameters are initialized to zero.
+Additionally, the default isotope is `1H`.
+For example, the code above could have used H_site = Site().

 Next we will define a dipolar coupling by creating a :ref:`coupling_documentation` object.